Untitled Document

 This program will let you update firmware (if your unit is in-field upgradeable) as well as change the settings instead of using the push button and LED blinks.
 There are also special programming features that are not available in the push button programming mode.
 The receiver and transmitter modules must be put into a special mode in order to be used with this program.
 See the instructions below:

-To use the XDP.exe program, you must first put your XtremeLink® receiver into a special programming mode.
-To do this, press and hold the programming button while turning on the power.
-There will be a brief pause and then the LED will light up orange.
-Release the programming button and receiver is then ready to connect to the XDP.exe program.
+To use the XDP.exe program, you must first put your XtremeLink® receiver or X10+ into a special programming mode.
+To do this, press and hold the programming button while applying power to your receiver or X10+.
+There will be a brief pause and then the LED will light up orange (or yellow in the case of the X10+).
+Release the programming button and you are ready to use the XDP.exe program.

 Putting your XtremeLink® transmitter module in programming mode